 Assessment 8 decoder software options

 Assessment 9 With/without Bitstream concatenation

+Assessment 10 BMS macro on/off for VTM configuration

 Experiments

 Assessment 1 – Multiple runs variation

 Assessment 1 considers one given Test environment.
 Four successive runs are achieved, in order to illustrate that even in this case, small runtimes ratio variations are observed.
 The tests were performed on decoding of Tango bitstream, QP=32, compiled with gcc 5.4, SIMD=SSE42, Haswell generation, turbo ON.
 VTM and BMS runtimes are depicted in Table 1.